Cannes Cut

 - Surreal and absurd films have been blockbusters, particularly those of Christopher Nolan and The Daniels.
 I feel that audiences would feel less out of their depth due to media literacy.

 Is this just a long winded way to say it was ahead of its time?
-Yes, pretty much.
+Yeah, pretty much.
+It is still a messy film, but got worse than it deserved.